 Once the tree works notice is validated the Trees Officer reviews the proposed works and may undertake a site visit.
 Tree works notices are considered in relation to the trees health and structural condition, the amenity value of the tree(s) and the type and scale of the proposed works.
-The Council also pays attention to the desirability of preserving or enhancing the character or appearance of the conservation area.
-The Council might contact you for further information or to suggest amending the tree works notice.
+We also pay attention to the desirability of preserving or enhancing the character or appearance of the conservation area.
+We might contact you for further information or to suggest amending the tree works notice.

 There are three possible outcomes to a tree work notice:

-Unfortunately the Council can only expedite genuine emergency tree work notices.
+Unfortunately we can only expedite genuine emergency tree work notices.

 Publicity and public records

-Conservation area tree works notices do not need to be publicised but are available to view on the Councils website.
-The Council will endeavour to contact tree owners when a neighbour submits a notice.
+Conservation area tree works notices do not need to be publicised but are available to view on our website.
+We will endeavour to contact tree owners when a neighbour submits a notice.
 The parishes are automatically notified of all tree work notices.

 If you are struggling to find a tree works notice please follow our handy guide.